 Children will have a list of spellings to learn each week.
-Your child will be in a spelling group so that the spellings are appropriate to them.

 All the spellings for the term have been sent home and they are also on Google Classroom.

 We will be teaching and practising spellings in class.
 Please practise these spellings at home each week.